andyd/SiteMap-AD-FigJam/README.md

        Design
      Contact
    ```
-4. Click "Generate Sitemap"
+4. Click "Save Sitemap"
-5. Sticky notes with connectors will be created on the canvas
+5. Rectangles with connectors will be created on the canvas

 ### Importing from a Website